MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-module-client-h/iothubmoduleclient-sendreportedstate.md

 );
 ```

-This API sends a report of the module's properties and their current values.

 ## Parameters
-* `iotHubModuleClientHandle`The handle created by a call to the create function.
+* `iotHubModuleClientHandle` The handle created by a call to the create function.

-* `reportedState`The current module property values to be 'reported' to the IoTHub.
+* `reportedState` The current module property values to be 'reported' to the IoTHub.

-* `reportedStateCallback`The callback specified by the module client to be called with the result of the transaction.
+* `reportedStateCallback` The callback specified by the module client to be called with the result of the transaction.

-* `userContextCallback`User specified context that will be provided to the callback.
+* `userContextCallback` User specified context that will be provided to the callback.
 This can be `NULL`.

 **NOTE:** The application behavior is undefined if the user calls the [IoTHubModuleClient_Destroy](#iothub__module__client_8h_1af70545d139f41f0bc8acb51725c2d0de) function from within any callback.